MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ## Upgrade existing Microsoft Workflow Manager

-In order to update Microsoft Workflow Manager to SharePoint Workflow Manager, SharePoint Workflow Manager cannot be placed on top of Microsoft Workflow Manager.
+In order to update Microsoft Workflow Manager to SharePoint Workflow Manager, SharePoint Workflow Manager can't be placed on top of Microsoft Workflow Manager.
 Installing this build requires first uninstalling any prior versions of Workflow Manager (Client) and Service Bus.

 You can upgrade to SharePoint Workflow Manager from any version of Microsoft Workflow Manager.